rjfarmer/gfort2py/README.md

 passes before sending a pull request.
 Maint will be periodically merged with master for new releases, master should never have a broken test suite.
-The dev branch is a longer term rewrite that is likely to be constantly broken.